VAT Guide for Freelancers in Greece

 Alternatively, if you have customers in multiple countries across the EU, you can register using the Mini One-Stop-Shop, which can help you collect and report all of your VAT in a single tax return.
 This also means you don't need to register for VAT individually in multiple EU countries.

-After your VAT registration is complete, be sure to:
+After your VAT registration is complete, be sure to have these following financial obligations in check as a freelancer:

 Issuing a VAT invoice is a must as you cannot claim VAT on goods and services already supplied without invoices.